CharviBansall/drawingboard-capital/README.md

 ## Intellectual Property

 This project is proprietary and confidential.
 Unauthorized copying, transfer, distribution, or use of this software, via any medium, is strictly prohibited.
-All rights reserved by Drawingboard Capital.
+All rights reserved by Drawingboard Capital

 ## Contact